0Hughman0/bonfig/README.md

 makes more hierarchical structures possible.
 (The 'Py' prefix has been used to indicate using `configparser` internally, and as such is a specialisation of the `Donfig` class)

-Check out the docstrings for more info.
+Check out the docstrings and examples folder for more info.